Can Democrats Win Back The House In 2014?

 If the Democratic Party learns from the voter backlash of the 2012 election – and republicans do not (…which seems to be the case given what we’ve seen from the Tea Party faction this year… ) – then while the 2010 gerrymandered congressional districts deem it improbable, the likelihood that democrats can win the House increases enough to make RNC backroom meetings so quiet you can hear a John Boehner Teardrop.

-Democrats in the House can win the majority… but it will take a lot more than selling a bland brand of, “we’re nicer than the other guys” to moderate voters.
+Democrats in the House can win the majority in the House, but it will take more organization than we’ve ever seen from the Democratic Party.
+It will also require a lot better messaging than selling a bland democratic brand of, “we’re nicer than the other guys” to moderate swing voters.
 The DNC needs to be more aggressive than it has ever been at coveting alienated voters within the GOP; those who don’t like the Burning Down The House attitude of the Tea Party.
 They need to entice estranged republican voters to form an alliance in 2014 to vote out the crazy and recreate a viable center of the aisle in Congress.

 The One Issue On Every Voter’s Mind In The 2014 Election: A Government That Can Function.

 There will be one issue in 2014 on which all voters, regardless of party affiliation, will agree: We want a government that works.
 That means getting the Crazy out of Congress.
 Vote out the people who want to blow up the government, so that it can work again.
 The message to promote to all voters, then, is that it is possible to achieve sanity in Washington in 2014 if and only if they vote out extremism: voting Blue in a red district stops the crazy.
 That’s the only way, then we can reset the game board and start again with people who understand how to govern in 2016.